mosra/m.css/doc/pelican/theme.rst

 to highlight currently active menu item) and fourth is a list of sub-menu items (which are 3-tuples --- link title, URL and page slug).
 Providing an empty slug will make the menu item never highlighted; providing an empty list of sub-menu items will not add any submenu.
+All blog-related pages (articles, article listing, authors, tags, categories etc.) have the slug set to a special value ``[blog]``.

 Example configuration, matching example markup from the `CSS page layout <{filename}/css/page-layout.rst#sub-menus-in-the-navbar>`__